 4. Add collagen to your smoothie

-If you want to support your body’s healthy response to inflammation, try adding a scoop of Youtheory® Collagen Powder to the blender in the morning.
-Taking collagen has been shown to not only promote healthy collagen production throughout the body, but new and emerging science suggests it also supports a healthy inflammation response.
+If you want to support your body’s healthy response to inflammation, try adding collagen powder to your coffee or smoothie in the morning.
+Taking collagen has been shown not only to promote healthy collagen production, but emerging science suggests it also supports a healthy inflammation response.

 5. Get chilly